-Term: This contract shall be in effect for a term of two years, commencing on July 1, 2021 and ending on June 30, 2023 unless either party gives ninety 90 days or more advance written notice of intent not to renew.
+Term: This contract shall be in effect for a term of two years, commencing on July 1, 2023 and ending on June 30, 2025.

 Termination: The Department may terminate all or a portion of this contract immediately at any time during the contract period if funds for this activity are withdrawn or not appropriated by the General Assembly or are not provided by the federal government.
 In this situation, the obligations of the Department and the CSB under this contract shall cease immediately.
 The CSB and Department shall make all reasonable efforts to ameliorate any negative consequences or effects of contract termination on individuals receiving services and CSB staff.